minsu9486/minsu9486.github.io/_portfolio/blanc-animation-editor.md

 	<img src="/assets/images/anitool_ingame.gif">
 	<figcaption>The maximum frame is eight, and each frame is controlled by different time span.
 Using these elements, objects can express various and complex motions in the game.</figcaption>
 </figure>

+### Assigned Tasks
+ - A save & load system
+ - A natural moving bone system which automatically follow their parent
+ - ~~A texture preview system~~ (Test-Box in the image)